Code-Institute-Submissions/will23JD-bakedCake/README.md

     * Setting up and accessing google sheets
     * validating strings into numbers and checking the number of them

+* Help with updating individual cells [Youtube](https://www.youtube.com/watch?v=yPQ2Gk33b1U)

-[DelfStack](https://www.delftstack.com/howto/python/python-clear-console/) for code to clear the terminal.
+* [DelfStack](https://www.delftstack.com/howto/python/python-clear-console/) for code to clear the terminal.

 ### Acknowledgements
 * My Mentor for feedback throughout the project.